DeplanckeLab/BRB-seqTools/README.md

 Options:
 ```
--r1 %s          Path of R1 FastQ files (containing barcode and optionally UMIs) [can be gzipped or raw].
+-r1 %s          [Required] Path of R1 FastQ files (containing barcode and optionally UMIs) [can be gzipped or raw].
--r2 %s          Path of R2 FastQ files (containing read sequence) [can be gzipped or raw].
+-r2 %s          [Required] Path of R2 FastQ files (containing read sequence) [can be gzipped or raw].
--c %s           Path of Barcode/Samplename mapping file¹.
+-c %s           [Required] Path of Barcode/Samplename mapping file¹.
 -n %i           Number of allowed difference with the barcode [Default = 1].
 Ambiguous barcodes (same distance from two or more existing barcodes) will be automatically discarded.
 -o %s           Output folder
 -p %s           Barcode pattern/order found in the reads of the R1 FastQ file.
 Barcode names should match the barcode file (default = 'BU' i.e. barcode followed by the UMI).